Fort Garland, Colorado: Geography

-Fort Garland is located at an elevation of 7936 ft in northern Costilla County.
-Fort Garland is at the crossroads of U.S. Route 160 and Colorado State Highway 159, which leads south towards Taos and Santa Fe, New Mexico.
+Fort Garland is located in northern Costilla County at coordinates and elevation 7943 ft.
+Fort Garland is located at the crossroads of U.S. Route 160 and Colorado State Highway 159, which leads south towards Taos and Santa Fe, New Mexico.
 The town of Blanca is 4 mi west on U.S. Route 160.
 Walsenburg is 47 mi to the east, across the Sangre de Cristo Range.

-The Fort Garland CDP has an area of 0.973 km2, all land.
+At the 2020 United States Census, the Fort Garland CDP had an area of 0.973 km2, all land.

 Demographics

 The United States Census Bureau initially defined the Fort Garland CDP for the United States Census 2000.